VeinDevTtv/VeinDevTtv/README.md

 <h2 align="left">Hi 👋!
-My name is Abdelkarim and I'm a CS student from Morocco but live in San Jose California</h2>
+My name is Abdelkarim and I'm a programmer and trader from Morocco but live in San Jose California</h2>

 ###